clombion/turin_crash_course/individual_folders/Elena/Final_Assignment_Elena/RFP_Elena.md

 How can we identify the urban areas where to deploy the project?

+Based on the data (temperatures and number of urban refugees in ages most affected by heat-related diseases), the project will be deployed in Egypt and Iraq first, followed by Sudan and South Sudan, Niger and Burkina Faso.

 # Hypotheses

 We can use historical weather data and data from UNCHR to identify the areas where to deploy the project first.